Alpha-github/NUS_G5/README.md

 FreshLite utilizes several libraries and platforms (mostly Open Source) to operate seemlessly:

-- [Python](https://www.python.org/) - Python is a high-level, interpreted, general-purpose programming language.
+- [Python][Python] - Python is a high-level, interpreted, general-purpose programming language.
 It was designed for readability and is a cross-platform, interpreted, object-oriented programming language that is perfectly suited for Rapid Application Development, scripting, and connecting existing components together.
 - [Tensorflow][Tensorflow] - TensorFlow is an end-to-end platform that makes it easy for you to build and deploy ML models.
 TensorFlow offers multiple levels of abstraction so you can choose the right one for your needs.
 - [Keras](https://keras.io/) - Keras is an open-source software library that provides a Python interface for artificial neural networks.
 Keras acts as an interface for the TensorFlow library.
 - [Flask](http://flask.pocoo.org/) - Flask is a small and lightweight Python web framework that provides useful tools and features that make creating web applications in Python easier.
 It gives developers flexibility and is a more accessible framework for new developers since you can build a web application quickly using only a single Python file.